-Dr. Drew Ayers teaches courses in film theory, film history, film criticism, narrative analysis and occasionally video games.
-Before arriving at EWU in 2015, Dr. Ayers received his BA in Classical Languages from Carleton College in 2003, his MA in Radio-TV-Film from the University of Texas-Austin in 2007 and his PhD in Communication (Moving Image Studies) from Georgia State University in 2012.
+Drew Ayers teaches courses in film theory, film history, film criticism, narrative analysis and occasionally video games.
+Before arriving at EWU in 2015, Ayers received his BA in Classical Languages from Carleton College in 2003, his MA in Radio-TV-Film from the University of Texas-Austin in 2007 and his PhD in Communication (Moving Image Studies) from Georgia State University in 2012.
 Drew’s research interests are focused on cinema, visual culture, digital technology, visual effects, and nonhuman theory.
 His book, Spectacular Posthumanism: The Digital Vernacular of Visual Effects, is forthcoming from Bloomsbury Academic.
 His work has been published in animation, Configurations, Film Criticism, and various edited anthologies.
-Drew also serves as a board member and programmer for the Spokane International Film Festival and is currently Director of the EWU Film Program, Cheney, WA campus.
+Drew also serves as a board member and programmer for the Spokane International Film Festival and is currently director of the EWU Film Program, on the Cheney, WA campus.

 Chase Ogden teaches film production, film theory and film history.
 Holding an MFA in film production from Chapman University, Ogden has been a part of 100s of different film projects over the years.
 In 2006 he co-created a magazine style outdoor sporting show called “Outdoor Storytellers” and continued to serve as the show’s co-producer, cinematographer and editor until 2009.
 He has worked on dozens of commercials for major clients such as Microsoft, Cisco, General Electric, the FDA, the National Park Service and Mammoth Mountain.
 He has also had short films in over 50 festivals around the world.